-Students serving a morning detention before school or afternoon detention after school will be assessed a cost of \$5.00 payable that day.
+2. Detention-- Detention is one method of student correction used by CAL HS.
+The time and expectations of the detention will be shared with the student upon assignment.
 Those who fail to report to the assigned detention will meet with a school administrator and receive additional consequences consistent with progressive discipline.

-Misbehavior in detention is a major violation of the discipline code.
+Misbehavior in detention is a violation of the discipline code.
 Students arriving out of dress code, sleeping, or disrupting detention will meet with a school administrator and receive additional consequences consistent with progressive discipline.
-The student will not receive a refund.